-As mentioned above, Daniel J. Walter became Director of the Division in late August, 1967.
-Don Shigio, a senior programmer, joined the staff in November, 1967.
-In February, 1968 Mr. Walter left the Association and was replaced by Raymond Rathburn as Director of the Division.
-Upon the completion of his training as a programmer, William Jamison, who had been assigned the Faculty Roster project, left the Association in January, 1968.

-Bernard J. Towns, who has had extensive experience both in systems analysis and programming, joined the staff in May, 1968.
-His particular strengths lie in organization and programming of data banks and information retrieval systems.
-The permanent staff of the Division now consists of the Director, a systems analyst-programmer, a programmer, 1 machine operator, a control clerk, and 1 keypunch operator.
+As mentioned above, Mr. Daniel J. Walter became Director of the Division in late August 1967.
+Mr. Don Shigio, a senior programmer, joined the staff In February 1968 Mr. Walter left the Association and was in November 1967. replaced by Mr. Raymond Rathburn as Director of the Division.
+Upon the completion of his training as a programmer, Mr. William Jamison, who had been assigned the Faculty Roster project, left the Association in January 1968.
+Mr. Bernard J. Towns, who has had extensive experience both in systems analysis and programming, joined the staff in May 1968.
+His particular strengths lie in organization and programming of data banks and information. retrieval systems.
+The permanent staff of the Division now consists of the Director, a systems analysis-programmer, a programmer, 1 machine operator, a control clerk, and 1 keypunch operator.
 In addition to the full-time staff, additional keypunch operators and programmers are employed from outside from time-to-time on an ad hoc part-time or contractual basis.
-It is expected that additional strength will have to be added to the programming staff to bring about effective activities of the American Medical College Application Service, the medical school profile, and the information system.
-The Division Director relates to the other division directors and reports to the Associate Director of the Evanston office.
+It is expected that additional strength will have to be added to the programming staff to bring about effective activities of the Centralized Application Service, the medical school profile, and the information system.

+The Division Director relates to the other Division Directors and reports to the Associate Director of the Evanston office.